Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have a 49-40 record in games they were favored on the moneyline (winning 55.1% of those games).
+- The Yankees have been the moneyline favorite 90 total times this season.
+They've gone 49-41 in those games.

-- In games it has played as moneyline favorites with odds of -145 or shorter, New York has a 33-18 record (winning 64.7% of its games).
+- When it has played as moneyline favorites with odds of -145 or shorter, New York has a 33-19 record (winning 63.5% of its games).

-- The Yankees have an implied moneyline win probability of 59.2% in this matchup.
+- Based on this matchup's moneyline, the Yankees have an implied win probability of 59.2%.

-- In the 158 games in which bookmakers have set an over/under for New York, it has combined with opponents to go over the total 70 times (70-79-9).
+- New York has had an over/under set by oddsmakers 159 times, and have combined with opponents to go over the total in 71 of those games (71-79-9).

-- The Yankees have put together a 6-6-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!